go-to-k/image-scanner-with-trivy/README.md

 });

 // NG example
-// When multiple ImageScannerWithTrivy constructs have different default log groups, a warning will be displayed. new ImageScannerWithTrivy(this, 'ImageScannerWithTrivyWithAnotherDefaultLogGroup', {
+// When multiple ImageScannerWithTrivyV2 constructs have different default log groups, a warning will be displayed. new ImageScannerWithTrivyV2(this, 'ImageScannerWithTrivyWithAnotherDefaultLogGroup', {
   imageUri: image.imageUri,
   repository: image.repository,
   defaultLogGroup: new LogGroup(this, 'AnotherDefaultLogGroup'), // NG example - different log group from the previous construct